User trust and the ATT opt-in: A/B testing best practices for iOS 14.5+

 A/B testing is a great way to evaluate your solution by comparing two opt-in strategies and assessing their success.

-To start, we recommend you A/B test both bundling your opt-in message with GDPR privacy notices, and presenting it as a standalone message.
+To start, we recommend you A/B test both bundling your opt-in message with GDPR privacy notice at pre-permission levels, presenting it as a standalone message.
 If a user accepts your opt-in message, don’t forget to then also simulate Apple’s ATT pop-up.

 Below, we’ve outlined test rounds with different aspects that can help you define a research plan.